-- <rootca-alias> is the custom alias for the certificate. - <cer-file> is the path to the .cer file downloaded in step 2. - 4.
+- <cert-alias> is the custom alias for the certificate, used to identify easily the certificate in the list of certificates.
+It can be any unique name. - <cer-file> is the full path to the .cer files. - < FMEFlowDir> is the FME Flow installation directory. - 4.
+Repeat step 3 for the root and any intermediary certificate, where applicable. - 5.
 Restart FME Flow.